MuckRock/maternal-mortality/README.md

 ### Limitations, caveats and terms used in the records

 2022 data for Minnesota and North Carolina is provisional, as of March 2023.
 It will be updated and made final in mid-2023, and file names will be changed to reflect the shift from provisional to final.
 As a result, provisional data should not be used to analyze year-over-year trends in these states.
+Rather, it can be used to evaluate "point-in-time" counts ahead of the data becoming final, which is typically at least six months after the end of the calendar year.

 The Minnesota and North Carolina death certificate data includes pregnancy checkbox details while the Michigan data does not.
 That means the Minnesota and North Carolina data allows us to capture deaths during and shortly after pregnancy that are “pregnancy-associated,” meaning death occurred during pregnancy or within one year postpartum but the death was not directly tied to the pregnenancy, such as a postpartum death in a car accident, and those that are “pregnancy-related," meaning the death was found to be related to health problems from the pregnancy, such as obstetric hemorrhage or pre-eclampsia, among other causes.

-The Michigan data does not allow us to look at the broader number of “pregnancy-associated” deaths and, as a result, is limited.
+The Michigan data does not allow us to look at the broader number of “pregnancy-associated” deaths and, as a result, is more limited.

 Below are other state-level details, caveats and data dictionary information for Michigan, Minnesota and North Carolina.